ecoron/RankUp/README.md

-# VoteRanks 1.0
+# RankUp 1.0

 A @PocketMine MCPE server plugin.
-Player gets a higher rank as reward for voting.
+Player gets a higher rank as reward for voting or after some time playing on the server.
 For mcpe 0.11.1 / 0.12.1 with api 1.12.0 / 1.13.0

-VoteRanks requires PurePerms v1.1.11 or v1.1.12 on your server
+RankUp requires PurePerms v1.1.11 or v1.1.12 on your server

 ##Download and Install